fieldsryanchristopher-sys/fields-research/mathematics/angular-cancellation-lemma/JOURNEYS.md

 will explain what the Navier–Stokes equations are, why there's a million-dollar prize attached to them, what this result found, and what it means that a computer verified every step.
-It'll be honest about what this doesn't solve.
+It'll be honest about what this doesn't solve — and whether it found any mathematical errors.
 You'll come away understanding the big picture and feeling like you belong in the conversation — because you do.

 > **Copy this prompt:**
 >